hanshenrik/icebreakr/README.md

 # icebreakr
 Makes your party awkward and fun.
+Norwegian only for now.